-Decluttering Tips To Keep Your Home Clean For Good
+Decluttering Tips For Your Home - Learn How To Prevent Clutter Build Up For Good

 Clutter can have an unrelenting impact on your physical surroundings and mental psyche.

-That's why you can scour the Internet for hours or days and not read even more than 1% of the articles and blogs dedicated to decluttering tips for your home and life.
+You can scour the Internet for days and days and not even read 1% of the articles and blogs dedicated on how to declutter your home and creating additional storage space.

-This guide however, will provide you more than just decluttering tips because many of these tips are simply Band-Aid solutions; we need to get to the root of the issue for the ultimate clutter conquering journey!
+However, this guide is different.
+This guide will provide you more than just decluttering tips and tricks because many tips are simply Band-Aid solutions.
+In this guide, we’ll try to get to the root of your clutter/hoarding problem, so when you do declutter your home, the items don't pile back up, right away.

 How Does Clutter Happen?

-According to a study done in 2013 at the Yale School of Medicine, researchers studied both hoarders and non-hoarders, and hoarders showed an increase in activity in two areas of the brain when they were forced to get rid of their own junk.
-According to the study, the subjects said they felt "not right" about tossing something out.
+According to a study done in 2013 at the Yale School of Medicine, researchers studied both hoarders and non-hoarders, and hoarders showed an increase in activity in two areas of the brain when they were forced to get rid of their own household items.
+According to the study, the subjects said they felt ‘something wrong’ about tossing something out.

 Additional Professional Organizing and Decluttering Tips from Experts